indetectables-net/toolkit/TOOLS.md

 ### PEStudio
 - **Web:** https://www.winitor.com/download
 - **Developer:** winitor
-- **Description:** The goal of pestudio is to spot artifacts of executable files in order to ease and accelerate Malware Initial Assessment.
-The tool is used by Computer Emergency Response Teams (CERT), Security Operations Centers (SOC) and Digital-Forensic Labs worldwide.
+- **Description:** PEStudio is a static analysis tool designed to inspect Windows executable files (PE) without executing them.
+It extracts a wide range of metadata—such as imports, exports, strings, resources, certificates, indicators, and suspicious patterns—to assist in identifying anomalies, malware traits, or indicators of compromise (IOCs).

 ### ProtectionID
 - ***Note:*** Available using the extra called: **Oldies**
 - **Web:** https://web.archive.org/web/20210331144912/https://protectionid.net/
 - **Developer:** CDKiller & TippeX
-- **Description:** PiD Team's Protection ID started as a PC game protection detector, and quickly became a swiss-army knife to detect packers & .NET protections.
+- **Description:** ProtectionID is a comprehensive scanner originally developed to detect copy protection schemes in PC games.
+Over time, it evolved into a versatile tool capable of identifying a wide range of executable protections, packers, cryptors, and .NET obfuscators.

 ### XAPKDetector
 - **Web:** https://github.com/horsicq/XAPKDetector
 - **Developer:** Hors
-- **Description:** This tool shows information about build tools, libraries and protection of APK/DEX files.
-Has heuristic capabilities, and runs in Win/MacOS/Linux.
+- **Description:** XAPKDetector is a static analysis tool for inspecting Android APK and DEX files.
+It identifies build tools, third-party libraries, and protection mechanisms using both signature and heuristic analysis.
+Developed by Hors, it is cross-platform (Windows, macOS, Linux) and helps analysts assess app structure and integrity without execution.

 ### XELFViewer
 - **Web:** https://github.com/horsicq/XELFViewer
 - **Developer:** Hors
-- **Description:** This is an ELF file viewer/editor for Windows, Linux and MacOS.
+- **Description:** XELFViewer is a cross-platform viewer/editor for ELF binaries, supporting Windows, Linux, and macOS.
+It allows in-depth inspection of ELF headers, sections, segments, and dynamic linking data, making it useful for reverse engineering and binary inspection tasks involving Unix-like systems.

 ### XPEViewer
 - **Web:** https://github.com/horsicq/XPEViewer
 - **Developer:** Hors
-- **Description:** This tool is a PE file viewer/editor for Windows, Linux and MacOS.
+- **Description:** XPEViewer is a lightweight PE file viewer/editor developed by Hors, compatible with Windows, Linux, and macOS.
+It offers detailed insights into the PE structure, including headers, sections, import/export tables, and resources—ideal for static analysis of Windows executables.

 ## 🧩 Decompilers